thokall/SSRpopgen/README.md

 # Tools used
 Here is a set of tools that might be useful.
-Note that strataG is mainly used to run structure and summarize the results from this tool
+Note that strataG is mainly used to run structure and summarize the results from this.
 - adegenet
 - strataG
 - hierfstat
 - pegas
 - ape
 - poppr

+# installation structure
+Structure is a bit complicated to conpile on modern hardware as ot requires 32 bit support and most os today noeadays is 64-bit. it hence requieres a set of 32-bit related components to be added prior to installation.

+## Ubuntu

+## Fedora

+## Mac